hacksoldier/genSets/README.md

  Following the system prompt that appears, restart IntelliJ IDEA to activate the installed plugin, or postpone it, at your choice.

  Link:[https://www.jetbrains.com/help/idea/2016.2/installing-plugin-from-disk.html]

+##To Develop
+Into Intellij setting project SDK with IntelliJ IDEA IU-[version]